 Lundin Energy operates with one of the lowest carbon intensity levels in the industry – about a quarter of the industry world average.
 By 2023, we aim to produce oil at less than 2 kg CO2 per barrel.
-If all oil in the world was produced this way, it would save 2 billion tonnes of CO2 per year, equivalent to removing 700 million private cars from the road.
+If all oil in the world was produced this way, it would save 2 billion tonnes of CO2 per year, equivalent to removing over 1 billion passenger cars from the road.

-Through our Decarbonisation Strategy, we are targeting carbon neutrality by 2030.
+Through our Decarbonisation Strategy, we are targeting carbon neutrality from 2025.
 This will strengthen our position as one of the most sustainable oil companies providing the best barrel of oil in the world: safe, responsible, low cost and low emissions.